Managing in Italy

 First impressions matter in Italy, which is why it's important that your appearance, dress, and manners are impeccable.
 Pay attention to how native Italians demonstrate their own "bella figura."
 For example, a team member might recommend the perfect restaurant for your family, or a dinner host might set a beautifully presented table.
 These small details speak volumes about each person's commitment to, and awareness of, "bella figura," and it demonstrates their intense passion for life and beauty.

 Many Italians are knowledgeable in art, sports, music, wine, history, food, and literature.
 They enjoy discussions about these topics, and they will appreciate your ability to contribute intelligently to the dialogue.
 You will impress your team members, colleagues, and business associates if you demonstrate your skills as an educated and thoughtful conversationalist.

 - If an Italian team member invites you to their home for dinner, it's good manners to bring a gift.
 Hosts always appreciate flowers and fine chocolates.
-If you bring wine, make sure that it is an excellent vintage, and that you can talk about it confidently; many Italians are wine connoisseurs.
+Many Italians are knowledgable on wine, and will appreciate a good vintage.

 - When you meet a group of people, it's polite to shake hands with each person, including children.
 And, shake hands again when you leave.